Paul E Nelson presenting at Cascadia Poetry Festival 8, photo by Leszek Chudzinski

 In an interview I recorded on November 26, 2000, poet, essayist, activist, literary presence Wanda Coleman talked about the treatment of artists in USAmerica.
 She lamented the kinds of things poets...

 The August Poetry Postcard Fest was initiated in 2007 by poets Paul Nelson and Lana Ayers.
-2019 marks the thirteenth year of the fest and this is the official call.
-It is the biggest annual...
+2020 marks the 14th year of the fest and this is the official call.
+It is the biggest annual fundraiser for...